mahfuja/EventCentricKnowledgeGraph/README.md

 python eventRegistry.py

-As a input parameter user needs to give SPARQL query. sparql_example.txt as a reference query example.
+As a input parameter user needs to give SPARQL query. sparql_query.txt as a reference query example.